-Side by side with governmental agencies, counties and cities, thousands of U.S. citizens are filing lawsuits against the principal opioid manufacturers blaming them for the addiction epidemic.
-With over 55,000 Americans dying from a drug overdose every year, taxpayers and state attorneys decided to take action by pursuing a civil action against the pharmaceutical companies to stop them from poisoning an entire country.
+Side by side with state attorneys and governmental agencies, thousands of U.S. citizens who lost a family member are filing lawsuits against the principal opioid manufacturers blaming them for the addiction epidemic.
+With over 55,000 Americans dying from a drug overdose every year, countless victims decided to take action by pursuing a civil action against the pharmaceutical companies to stop them from poisoning an entire country with narcotics.

-If you are an individual whose life was wrecked by opioid addiction, or if you represent a governmental organization who want to sue a pharmaceutical company for poisoning thousands of Americans with narcotics, we’re here to help.
+If you are an individual whose life was wrecked by the death of a beloved one from an overdose, we’re here to help.
 Our lawyers are available 24/7 to provide you with a free legal consultation.